counternote/counternote/spec.md

         A       1       ʔa    'ʔah'
     ——————————————————————————————————

-Sometimes we need to talk about the movement by some interval, and that is done with the following:
+Sometimes we need to talk about movement by some interval, in which case

     ————————————————————————————————————
       SPAN   INTERVAL   IPA    ENGLISH